steventroughtonsmith/OpenWorldTest/README.md

 Many thanks go to the following people, without whom I'd never have got this far with SceneKit:

-Jeff LaMarche
-Tom Irving
-Wade Tregaskis
-and Thomas Goossens
+Jeff LaMarche, Tom Irving, Wade Tregaskis, and Thomas Goossens